marcj/BetterQuitJobBundle/README.md

   - Yii - some people need a high-five. with a chair. in their face
   - Laravel - Aren't you a front end developer in reallity?
 Go back there.
   - SVN/CVS - Use the one and only git
+  - Eclipse - You like pain, don't you?

 ### Please,